K-Mistele/bladerunner/CPP/GhostLight/README.md

 # GhostLight
 GhostLight is a C++ shellcode loader that uses kernel system calls to inject shellcode into a process.
 Specifically, it packs a `.asm` file that contains the system calls it uses pulled from `ntdll.dll` to bypass userland API hooking.
 Note that this will not bypass hooking in the kernel.
-The assembly file contains implementations of the syscalls for Windows 7, Windows 8, and Windows 10.
+The assembly file contains implementations of the syscalls for Windows 7, Windows 8, and Windows 10, but for x64 Windows only. x32 is not supported.

 Syscall assembly file is generated with https://github.com/jthuraisamy/SysWhispers.
 I picked out only the ones I need to minimize the footprint:
 * `NtCreateProcess`